 Regardless of whether you choose a reverse osmosis or carbon filter for your home, it’s important to make sure the filter you purchase is certified by a trusted third-party to remove contaminants.
 That’s where the National Sanitation Foundation (NSF) Certification comes in.

 As we’ve previously written, the NSF is a third-party, nonprofit organization that develops standards for and certifies goods including clean water, food and consumer products.
 Their goal is to help consumers identify which products are up to their standards, and which ones aren’t.

 Before buying any water filter, find one that passes NSF/ANSI standards (including NSF #42 for aesthetic effects and NSF #53 for health effects).

-- NSF Standard 42 – establishes a minimum requirement for drinking or under-counter systems to remove a total of three contaminants such as chlorine taste and odor, as well as particulates that may be present in drinking water.
+NSF Standard 42 – Establishes a minimum requirement for water filtration systems to remove a total of three contaminants such as chlorine taste and odor, as well as particulates that may be present in drinking water.

-- NSF Standard 53 – establishes a minimum requirement for drinking or under-counter systems to remove a total of 57 contaminants, including lead, mercury, cryptosporidium, giardia, volatile organic chemicals (VOCs), and other harmful contaminants from drinking water.
+NSF Standard 53 – Establishes a minimum requirement for water filtration systems to remove a total of 57 contaminants, including lead, mercury, cryptosporidium, giardia, volatile organic chemicals (VOCs), and other harmful contaminants from drinking water.

-Looking for the NSF Certification on Aquasana’s Whole Home Systems?
-We’ve got you covered.
+Aquasana has a wide range of whole house, under sink, and countertop water filters that use carbon filtration and are NSF certified to remove up to 99% of lead, asbestos, chlorine, chloramines, and other harmful contaminants that may be in tap water.
 We were the first on the market with an NSF Certification for systems designed to remove PFOA/PFOS so you can drink up, knowing your water is clean, healthy, and safe for the whole family.